Delay on broadcast erasure channels under random linear combinations: Delay under uncoded transmission

-Now recognize $\min_{j \in A} X_j \sim \mathrm{Geo}(q_{A})$ (due to independence) and substitute the expression for the $r^{\rm th}$ moment of $\mathrm{Geo}(q)$ derived in Prop.\ \ref{prop:kthMomentGeo} shown below. \end{proof} The following corollary illustrates the expressions from Prop.\ \ref{prop:kthMomentMaxGeo} for the first two moments ($r=1,2$). \begin{corollary} Assume A2: State-independent receptions, heterogeneous receivers.
+Now recognize $\min_{j \in A} X_j \sim \mathrm{Geo}(q_{A})$ (due to independence) and substitute the expression for the $r^{\rm th}$ moment of $\mathrm{Geo}(q)$ derived in Prop.\ \ref{prop:kthMomentGeo}. \end{IEEEproof} The following corollary illustrates the expressions from Prop.\ \ref{prop:kthMomentMaxGeo} for the first two moments ($r=1,2$). \begin{corollary} Assume A2: State-independent receptions, heterogeneous receivers.
 The first two moments of maximum of $n$ independent geometric RVs with parameters $\qbf$ are: